 Some of the work I've done over the past few years.
 More samples available upon request.

 Growing up in the NYC area, I used to have to watch all movies shot in the city twice.
 Once so i could try and pick out each location and another so I could follow the story.
-I love everything about Louie - and yes that includes location spotting.
-Prior to the start of Season 3, I set out to find some of the prime locations from the previous two seasons and wrote about it for Splitsider.com, a website dedicated to all things comedy.
+I love everything about Louie—and yes that includes location spotting.
+Prior to the start of season three, I set out to find some of the prime locations from the prior two and wrote about it for Splitsider.com, a website dedicated to all things comedy.

 I'm not saying I'd put R. Kelly in the same musical genius category of Prince, but I've always had an odd fascination with the man.
 When the time came to pitch a feature article to Nerve.com and the pressure was on, I didn't even stop to think what the ramifications could be when I blurted out the following to my editor: "I want to spend an entire evening using the same romantic tactics as R. Kelly on my girlfriend and write about it."
 Somehow, the relationship lasted.